VladislavFurdak/BlazorNexus/README.md

 2. The Name is the same as for Enum
 3. The *.razor files have a mandatory "Page" postfix.

-2. add INavigationManager in your razor views
+And add INavigationManager<Routes> in your razor views

+## Examples of usage

 ```c#
 @using BlazorNexsus.Navigation